ParisaMousavi/AutomotiveFunctionalSafetyCompliance/matlab.md

 ### Training a model from scratch

 For developing a model we can use Convolutional neural network (CNN) and we can identify handwritting when a person write a digit.
-The second thing that we n
+The second thing that we need is the data, that e
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzQ4MzY5NTY0LDE5MDE5OTA3NTNdfQ==
+eyJoaXN0b3J5IjpbMTg1NDkwMjksMTkwMTk5MDc1M119
 -->